AL0YSI0US/aloysious-portfolio/README.md

 #### What are we going to implement?

-Given that a user opens the application in the browser When the user navigates to the home page
-Then the content should be unique and reflect the skills and personality of the developer.
+1. Given that a user opens the application in the browser, when the user navigates to the home page the content should be unique and reflect the skills and personality of the developer.

 ### 🌐 R E S O U R C E S